tabalinas/jssocials/README.md

 #### css: `String`

 A string specifying spaces-separated custom css classes to attach to share DOM element.

+#### shareIn : `"blank"|"popup"|"self"`
+> version added: 1.2

+A string specifying the name of sharing strategy.
+It's identical to `shareIn` option of `jsSocials`, but specifies sharing strategy for a particular share.

+Accepts the following values for built-in strategies:

+**blank** - share in the new browser tab
+**popup** - share in the new browser popup window **self** - share in the same browser tab

+Custom sharing strategies can be added to registry `jsSocials.shareStrategy`.
+Find more in [Custom Share Strategy](#custom-share-strategy) section.

 #### renderer :`function()`